Are you a data nerd? Do you love to distill specific information from larger trends? Sounds like economics might be the right field for you.

 If you’re considering other master’s programs online, take a look at our ranking of the top online schools.

-The five factors that define the ranking system for the 10 best online master’s degrees in economics programs are as follows:
+The four factors that define the ranking system for this list of the best online master’s degrees in economics programs are as follows:

 In-state tuition: $9,208

 Out-of-state tuition: $28,010

 Students have long praised Purdue University for its commitment to online education.
 It has continued this tradition by offering the Master of Arts in Economics.
 Purdue has always offered two ways to get their degrees; students can either choose to pursue their program online or in a hybrid format.
 This school holds regional accreditation by the NCACS THLC.

 The Master of Arts in Economics is made up of 30 credit hours and generally takes about two years to complete with part-time study.
 Students can finish the degree in as little as 18 months or up to five years and can choose between full-time and part-time study.
 Sample courses include: